 And totally staying on the tourist trail, they are often to be seen adjacent to the Kilmahog Woollen Mill at the north end of Callander, which brings us back to the Trossachs again.

 Well, let’s do a few more at random.
 They do buggy tours at Kirkton Farm by Melvich, west of Thurso, if you are travelling the north coast.
-(And you know you ought to…).
 I’ve photographed coos on the road to Applecross (the low-level way) from Shieldaig.
 The picture from that day is higher up the page.

 Our favourite place for Hairy Coos

-(Oh, and we have two pages about sheep on this site - see the end of this paragraph.
-One page is about sheep in Scotland in general, the other, for real hard-core sheepoholics, is on the North Ronaldsay breed.)
-But we've plenty more coo facts on this page.
+Oh, and we have two pages about sheep on this site – see the end of this paragraph.
+One page is about sheep in Scotland in general, the other, for real hard-core sheepoholics, is on the North Ronaldsay seaweed-eating breed.
+But we’ve plenty more coo facts on this page.